Menu Close

 *

-I liked the meaningful discussion and guidance from Kit Carson.
-Kit listened carefully to our study needs and suggested appropriate study methods and interpretation.
-Kit is willing to help me meet deadlines.
+I liked the meaningful discussion and guidance from my consultant.
+She listened carefully to our study needs and suggested appropriate study methods and interpretation.
+She is willing to help me meet deadlines.